cottand/web-portfolio/src/assets/markdown/projects/Selfhosted.md

-I run a personal fleet of a few old computers in my living room which run services like
+I run a personal fleet of a several servers and few old computers in my living room which run services like

 - Personal DB
-- Password manager
 - Personal storage and backups
 - VPN, with adblocking
 - ... and hosts some of the projects you see in this website!

+It also hosts all the infrastructure required to support that deployment.
+Learning to create resilient low-maintenance infrastructure is a also a goal -- the means is an end in itself!

-I made it thinking about how I would build a company's fleet as an SRE.
+I made it thinking about how I would build a company's platform as an SRE.
 It has a mostly open-source stack with:

 - Container orchestration through [Nomad](https://www.nomadproject.io/) (an alternative to Kubernetes)
 - Metrics, performance monitoring, and logs management